 The state of Wisconsin does not require homeschool students to be immunized.

-Only children who enroll in school are required to receive vaccinations.
+Only children who enroll in school are required to receive vaccinations or submit a waiver.
 Homeschool is a “home-based private educational program” and is not considered a school.

 (see legal reference #5)

 For local support and information visit these Wisconsin homeschool websites: